-To do this, Brothers Emmanuelle Strong and Jacob Wyse spent some time in Deadwood to study the situation and then devised a simple but cunning plan.
-They sabotaged a bridge between Deadwood and the Iron Dragon's main line and lay in wait for a repair crew to come fix it.
-Then they jumped the crew, pushed their pump-car into the river, and took the captives up into the Black Hills.
+To do this, Brothers Emmanuel Strong and Jacob Wyse spent some time in Deadwood to study the situation and then devised a simple but cunning plan.
+They sabotaged a bridge between Deadwood and the Black Hills and lay in wait for a repair crew to come fix it.
+Then they jumped the crew, pushed their flat car into the river, and took the captives up into the Black Hills.

 The cultists made camp the first night in an old trapper's cabin near a swamp formed by the bowl of several peaks.
 They planned on killing their captives the next morning and planting false evidence to suggest the rail crew was actually a survey team looking to lay a line through the Black Hills.
-This would anger the Sioux, while Iron Dragon would assume the Indians murdered their repairmen.
+This would anger the Sioux, while UP would assume the Indians murdered their repairmen.